csound-flossmanual/csound-floss/book/12-a-the-csound-api.md

 Then we compile the orc/sco files or the csd file given as input arguments through the argv parameter of the main function.
 If the compilation is successful (result == 0), we call the `csoundPerform()` function.
-&nbsp;`csoundPerform()` will cause Csound to perform until the end of the score is reached.
+`csoundPerform()` will cause Csound to perform until the end of the score is reached.
 When this happens `csoundPerform()` returns a non-zero value and we destroy our instance before ending the program.